PX4/PX4-user_guide/en/config_vtol/vtol_quad_configuration.md

 #### Transition: Getting Ready

 Make sure you are at least 20 meters above ground and have enough room to complete a transition.
-It could be that your VTOL will lose height when it switches to fixed wing mode, especially if the airspeed isn’t high enough.
+It could be that your VTOL will lose height when it switches to fixed-wing mode, especially if the airspeed isn’t high enough.

 Transition into the wind, whenever possible otherwise it will travel further from you before it transitions.

 Make sure the VTOL is in a stable hover before you start the transition.

-#### Transition: Multirotor to Fixed Wing (Front-transition)
+#### Transition: Multirotor to Fixed-wing (Front-transition)

 Start your transition.
 It should transition within 50 – 100 meters.